Arctium: Food and drink

 The taproot of young burdock plants can be harvested and eaten as a root vegetable.
 While generally out of favour in modern European cuisine, it is popular in East Asia.
 Arctium lappa is known as niúbàng (牛蒡) in Chinese, the same name having been borrowed into Japanese as gobō, and is eaten in Japan, Korea and Taiwan.
 In Korean, burdock root is called u-eong (우엉) and sold as tong u-eong (통우엉), or "whole burdock".
 Plants are cultivated for their slender roots, which can grow up to about one metre long and two centimetres across.
 Burdock root is very crisp and has a sweet, mild, or pungent flavour with a little muddy harshness that can be reduced by soaking julienned or shredded roots in water for five to ten minutes.
 The roots have been used as potato substitutes in Russia.

 Immature flower stalks may also be harvested in late spring, before flowers appear; their taste resembles that of artichoke, to which the burdock is related.
 The stalks are thoroughly peeled, and either eaten raw, or boiled in salt water.
 Leaves are also eaten in spring in Japan when a plant is young and leaves are soft.
 Some A. lappa cultivars are specialized for this purpose.
 A popular Japanese dish is kinpira gobō (金平牛蒡), julienned or shredded burdock root and carrot, braised with soy sauce, sugar, mirin and/or sake, and sesame oil.
 Another is burdock makizushi (sushi filled with pickled burdock root; the burdock root is often artificially coloured orange to resemble a carrot).

 In the second half of the 20th century, burdock achieved international recognition for its culinary use due to the increasing popularity of the macrobiotic diet, which advocates its consumption.
 It contains a fair amount of dietary fiber (GDF, 6 g per 100 g), calcium, potassium, and amino acids, and is low in calories.
 It contains the prebiotic fiber inulin.
 It contains a polyphenol oxidase, which causes its darkened surface and muddy harshness by forming tannin-iron complexes.
 Burdock root's harshness harmonizes well with pork in miso soup (tonjiru) and with Japanese-style pilaf (takikomi gohan).

-Dandelion and burdock is today a soft drink that has long been popular in the United Kingdom, which has its origins in hedgerow mead commonly drunk in the mediæval period.
+Dandelion and burdock is a soft drink that has long been popular in the United Kingdom; it has its origins in hedgerow mead commonly drunk in the mediæval period.
 Burdock is believed to be a galactagogue, a substance that increases lactation, but it is sometimes recommended to be avoided during pregnancy based on animal studies that show components of burdock to cause uterus stimulation.

 In Europe, burdock root was used as a bittering agent in beer before the widespread adoption of hops for this purpose.